 Groundwater is a critically important resource in Ventura County.
 Proper management of this limited resource is vital to meet the current and future demands of urban, industrial, agricultural and in-stream water uses.
-The Ventura County Groundwater Section addresses all water supply sources including groundwater, surface flows, imported and reclaimed water, as well as alternative resources such as conjunctive use and desalination.
+The Ventura County Public Works Agency, Groundwater Resources Section, addresses all water supply sources including groundwater, surface flows, imported and reclaimed water, as well as alternative resources such as conjunctive use and desalination.
 Water management programs include drought planning, governmental quality compliance, and several water conservation programs.

-The Groundwater Section has been providing groundwater information (water well levels and water quality lab results) along with well construction data to the public for more than 45 years, and will continue to improve such service as much as possible.
+The Groundwater Resources Section has been providing groundwater information (water well levels and water quality lab results) along with well construction data to the public for more than 45 years.
 In addition, we conduct data gathering of both groundwater quality and groundwater levels by sampling and measuring existing water extraction wells and aquifer-specific monitoring wells on a routine basis.
 Such activities help us understand and track vital water resources to address any potential concerns before they become problems.
 New and existing information is recorded, coordinated, and included in topical studies.

 An aquifer is a layer of porous sand, gravel, silt or a mix of those in some combination that contains and transmits groundwater.
 When water can percolate from the surface down into the saturated zone, we call that an unconfined aquifer.
 This saturated layer is called the water table.
 Below the water table, all pore spaces are saturated with water.
 Any silty clay, tightly compressed silt, or non-porous deposits (like fractured bedrock) with low porosity that only permits limited transmission of groundwater is called an aquitard because it slows or retards the flow of groundwater.
 An aquiclude is a substrate with porosity that is so low it is virtually impermeable to groundwater.
 A confined aquifer is a sandy or porous layer with an impermeable layer of solid rock or hard clay above and below it.
 Groundwater in a confined aquifer is under pressure so when a well is drilled into it, the trapped groundwater can flow up the well casing.
 This can sometimes create an artesian well that will flow freely without the need for a pump.